9. Ariel’s Undersea Adventures

 10. Mr. Toad’s Wild Rides

 At both Disneyland and Magic Kingdom, Mr. Toad’s Wild Ride was an Opening Day Original.
 A zippy, zany drive through the English countryside, this Fantasyland classic sends guests merrily on their way to nowhere in particular.
-It’s bout as free-wheeling and fun as any Fantasyland favorite can get.
+It’s about as free-wheeling and fun as any Fantasyland favorite can get.
 But its two installations took the “Wild Ride” in wildly different directions, literally.

 A. Mr. Toad’s Wild Ride (Disneyland, 1955 / 1983)